-As shown in Figure 3 above and Figure 4 below, the average monthly bill decreased significantly at more than 5% per year through 2021, reflecting the Company's gas supply strategy and system capital investments to maximize the value in lower gas commodity costs during this period.
+As shown in Figure 3 above, the average monthly bill decreased significantly at more than 5% per year through 2021, reflecting the Company's gas supply strategy and system capital investments to maximize the value in lower gas commodity costs during this period.
 Over the same period, the Company increased capital investment spending by approximately 15% per year to the benefit of all customers.

+The bill increase from 2021 to 2022, shown in Figure 3, stems primarily from an increase in the gas commodity price last year, due to a spike in the natural gas market.
+However, Figure 3 shows the same average monthly bill forecast projections in 2025 and 2030 as the last version of this Plan.

-Despite recent gas commodity increases, Figure 4 below has been updated with a new forecast showing a reduction in its 2030 bill projections.
-This re-forecasted bill growth rate will be an approximate compounded annual growth rate of approximately 5% each year through 2030 and comparable to the bill amount to that of 2008.
+This bill is forecasted to reduce from 2022 to 2025 and then the growth rate from 2025 will be an approximate compounded annual growth rate of approximately 5% each year through 2030, which is comparable to the bill amount to that of 2008.

 However, even if the average bill increases to a 2008 historical value by 2030, the average forecasted bill decreases from 2008 to 2030 in real dollars when considering inflation rates from 2008 to 2030, which helps maintain affordability for customers now and in the future.

 Consumers Energy recognizes that historical data isn't always relevant to our customers, however, it does show the Company's commitment to be at, or below, inflation over the years and works diligently to maintain value and affordability to its customers.

-Figure 4: Average Residential Customer Bill History and Updated Forecast